scynthiadunlop/WritingForDevelopersBook/README.md

 - [Errata](/errata/README.md)

 ## Write That Blog!
 As a not-so-subtle hint to our readers, we created https://writethat.blog.
 We’ll be continuously updating this site with interesting engineering blog posts, including Piotr’s pundit commentary.
-If you want updates via email, [here you go](https://writethatblog.substack.com/)!

 Bonus: See how Piotr [built "Write That Blog!" with Turso](https://turso.tech/blog/write-that-blog-with-turso)

+If you want monthly Write That Blog! updates via email, [here you go](https://writethatblog.substack.com/)!
+We'll also use that Substack to share insights from top tech bloggers and new articles on topics from the book.

 ## Reviews
 "In my experience, only a small fraction of developers write long-form (blogs, essays, reflections).
-Those who do tend to see benefits both on the short and long-run.
+Those who do tend to see benefits both over the short and long-run.
 This book is a missing guide to provide inspiration to get started writing down your thoughts.
 Getting started is always the most difficult step!" **\- Gergely Orosz, author of The Pragmatic Engineer Newsletter and The Software Engineer's Guidebook**

 “A great blog can help put your career onto the fast track, and this is the book telling you how.
 A must-read!” **\- Gunnar Morling, Software Engineer at Decodable**